viewstools/docs/UseViews/README.md

 use-views
 ```

-## Upgrading the Morpher to a new major version
+## Upgrade the Morpher to a new major version
 When a new major version of the Morpher is released you can run this command to upgrade

 ```yarn add --dev @viewstools/morph```